todd-dsm/process-ph1/README.md

 2. The dev environment supports the language (python) in which the service built - but can be easily adjusted to support another language.
 3. No inter-team delays have been incurred.
 4. Nor have any non-setup related costs been incurred.
+5. No Host machines were harmed in the making of this VM.

 [virtualization]:http://www.intel.com/content/www/us/en/virtualization/virtualization-technology/intel-virtualization-technology.html
 [mac-ops]:https://github.com/todd-dsm/mac-ops